Senior Renada Davis homers in the final game of her Wolfpack career

 On the defensive side, junior Emily Weiman earned ACC Pitcher of the Year honors - becoming the first Wolfpack player to receive the honor.
 She led the conference in wins (33), innings pitched (323.1), appearances (54) and games started (52), all of which are school records.

 Throughout his playing and coaching career, Rychcik has produced champions and championships.

-In his 12 years as a collegiate coach - two as an assistant and 10 as a head coach - Rychcik has won five conference championships and four regular-season championships and led his teams to six NCAA Regionals, including five in the last six seasons.
+In his 14 years as a collegiate coach - four as an assistant and 10 as a head coach - Rychcik has won five conference championships and four regular-season championships and led his teams to six NCAA Regionals, including five in the last six seasons.

 He's never had a losing season, overall or in conference play, in his 10 seasons as a head coach.

 "I want people to know that this will be a hard-working program and we are going to do everything we can to win," Rychcik said.
 "Everywhere I have been, I've been a winner, whether it was my playing career or my coaching career.

 The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fastpitch program, which is entering its 12th season as a varsity sport at NC State.
 He inherited a program that won the 2006 ACC Championship in its third year, but had posted four consecutive losing seasons in league play.

 Rychcik, meanwhile, spent the previous eight seasons turning Boston University into an America East powerhouse, while rewriting the school record book, setting 10 team offensive records and 11 individual single-season marks.
 His 2007 team was ranked fourth in the nation with 65 home runs in 48 games, sixth in slugging percentage and 12th in scoring.